osisoft/AVEVA-Adapter-Azure-Event-Hubs-Docs/content/configuration/pi-adapter-for-azure-event-hubs-configuration-examples.md

 # Configuration examples

-The following tables provide examples for all configurations available for PI Adapter for Azure Event Hubs (AEH).
+The following tables provide examples for all configurations available for PI Adapter for Azure Event Hubs.

 **Note:** The examples in this topic are using the default port number `5590`.
 If you selected a different port number, replace it with that value.

-## System components configuration: Two AEH adapter instances
+## System components configuration

+The following JSON is an example of a system components configuration.
+It contains two instances of the Azure Event Hubs adapter.

 ```json
 [